Scotty Smith: Bushmen skeletons

 The story of the Bushmen skeletons is unusual and suspicious.
 It started with a visit from Dr. Borcherds of Upington, to London.
 Dr. Borcherds noticed that the Bushmen skeletons in the Royal College of Surgeons were not of good quality, so he authorized Scotty to find better specimens.
 Shortly after that Scotty arrived at the doctor's house with 10 complete skeletons.
 He claimed that the skeletons belonged to Bushmen who had previously raided his farm and who he had shot and buried.

 Scotty ended up supplying hundreds of Bushmen skeletons to many European museums.
 There were rumours that Scotty had deliberately killed these Bushmen, but this has never been proven.

 Death

-Scotty died a respected elderly townsmen of Upington during the 1919 flu epidemic.
+Scotty died a respected elderly townsman of Upington during the 1919 flu epidemic.
 He is buried in the Upington cemetery.
 The grave is protected by an iron trellis, on his grave stone is written "Never will his memory fade – Jessie".

 Shortly after his death in 1919 the late Dr. Homer L. Shantz, botanist, professor, and president of the University of Arizona visited the home of Scotty Smith.
 A photo is held in the University of Arizona Shantz collections.